joshtburris/CS-455-TP/WordCountExample/README.md

 ### Prerequisites

-* Make sure you have a local hadoop cluster running
+* You have a local hadoop cluster running
 * Add lorem_ipsum.txt to your local hadoop cluster (JavaWordCount example reads from your local hadoop cluster, I believe it looks at the HADOOP_CONF_DIR variable)
 * Create a spark cluster with 1 or 2 workers
-* Make sure SPARK_HOME is set to the path of your spark directory
+* SPARK_HOME is set to the path of your spark directory
+* Add gradle to your PATH variable: export PATH="/usr/local/gradle/bin:$PATH"

 ### How to execute